CivicActions/ssp-toolkit/docs/controls/CM.md

 ##### CivicActions

 In accordance with the Configuration Management Plan, CivicActions performs security impact analysis of all planned code releases.
-Level of impact is assessed by CivicActions Development in collaboration with CivicActions Security before the planned code updates are presented at the sprint planning meeting for approval.
+The level of impact is assessed by CivicActions Operations staff in collaboration with CivicActions' Security Office before the planned code updates are presented at the sprint planning meeting for approval.
 Significant software enhancements and major application modifications require approval from the Tech Lead of the Development team.
 Once a code release is considered ready for deployment, a Security Review is done before scheduling deployment of the code release to production, in accordance with the Agile-based System Development Life Cycle methodology described in SA-3.

 #### c

 ##### CivicActions

 Configuration changes follow the CivicActions sprint planning process.
 The changes themselves are documented within a JIRA ticket tracking system.
 The JIRA ticket has an approval step built into the ticketing workflow that is required before the implementation phase.
 The CCB (agile sprint planning process) is responsible for reviewing the change and either approving or rejecting the proposal.
-These workflow changes are captured within an audit log in the ticket, and are available to anyone viewing the ticket.
+These workflow changes are captured within an audit log in the ticket and are available to anyone viewing the ticket.

 #### d